 If you head to a tournament hotel when the ATP Tour is in town, many times players can be found in their rooms studying tapes on a future opponent, watching tennis and other sports on television, or even playing video games.
 But if there’s a grand piano around, don’t be surprised if Frenchman Ugo Humbert is at the keys.

 “I started with my sister.
-At the same time, I started tennis,” said Humbert, who is ready to compete in the Next Gen ATP Finals for the first time.
+At the same time, I started tennis,” said Humbert, who competed in the 2019 Next Gen ATP Finals.
 “I love music.
 I play a little bit of electric guitar, but I’m better at piano.”

 Humbert began playing the piano when he was five.
 From the age of 12, when he trained with the French Federation in Poitiers, to when he later began practising in Paris, there was always one constant in the Frenchman’s life: a piano in his room.
 When the mild-mannered lefty’s days would come to an end, he’d sit down and play.

 “When you play piano, you are only with you,” Humbert said.
 “It’s great to have the time to be alone, to enjoy.
 In tennis, it’s the opposite.”

 The same way tennis players lock into a ‘zone’ on the court, Humbert gets into a ‘zone’ dancing across the keys.
 The 22-year-old, who was the last player to miss out on a spot in the 2018 Next Gen ATP Finals, doesn’t have one song he likes playing the most.
 But he favours 'Boogie Boogie' as well as the theme songs for Titanic and James Bond.

 Is Humbert tennis’ version of James Bond?
 That idea elicits a laugh from the Milan qualifier.
 Humbert does not see himself as anyone else.